meker12/commerce-channels.en/help/amazon-channel/edit-assigned-asin.md

 - [!DNL Commerce] ends your Amazon listings attached to the old ASIN
 - Validates the ASIN with Amazon
 - Creates a listing for the updated ASIN
-- Updates listing information in [!DNL Amazon Sales Channel]
+- Updates listing information in Amazon sales channel

 ## Edit an assigned ASIN